bhumikiapunjabi2294/BigData/Final_Project/README.md

 4- **Deploying Streamlit app to EC2 instance**
 EC2 is an elastic cloud compute that acts as a virtual server that operate in the cloud.
 Let us see the steps of deploying our streamlit app.

-STEPS
+**STEPS**

-1.Create An EC2 Instance on AWS
+Create An EC2 Instance on AWS

-2.Configure Our Custom TCP port to 8501/02
+Configure Our Custom TCP port to 8501/02

-3.SSH into Our Instance/AMI
+SSH into Our Instance/AMI

-4.Setup our python environment and run
+Setup our python environment and run

-5.Keeping the App Continuously Running
+Keeping the App Continuously Running

-6.Configure a custom domain name
+Configure a custom domain name

 ![image](https://user-images.githubusercontent.com/59785209/130325981-978da296-d384-47ef-aa1c-f219dc52b3d7.png)